 - Click on Restart…

-Congratulations, you could now use your NVIDIA video card!
+Congratulations, you can now use your NVIDIA video card!

 One important thing: On Windows, the Optimus System switches automatically from the Intel graphic chip to the NVIDIA graphic chip when needed.
 The Intel graphic chip offers low performances, but also low consumption.
 The NVIDIA one offers high performances but also high consumption.